-- To describe objects and classes, and use classes to model objects. - To use UML graphical notation to describe classes and objects. - To demonstrate how to define classes and create objects. - To create objects using default constructors. - To access objects via object reference variables. - To define a reference variable using a reference type. - To access an object's data and methods using the object member access operator (.).
+- To describe objects and classes, and use classes to model objects. - To use UML graphical notation to describe classes and objects. - To demonstrate how to define classes and create objects. - To create objects using default constructors. - To access objects via object reference variables. - To define a reference variable using a reference type. - To access an object's data and methods using the object member access operator (.) - To understand how to create and use methods, parameters and return values.